 “This is a place for music lovers.
 If you want to talk to your friends when the bands are on, please use the other bar.”

-Advice: avoid the back of the room
+Avoid the back of the room

-Re-establishing the rules for good-mannered gigging might be a good idea, there are ongoing problems with venues closing; live music needs to retain its stance as an attractive evening out for as many people as possible.
+Re-establishing the rules for good-mannered gigging might be a good idea.
+There are ongoing problems with venues closing; live music needs to retain its stance as an attractive evening out for as many people as possible.